Authentic German Bierocks Recipe

 The finest filling for a genuinely German experience is beef and cabbage, which is what recipe creator Sophie Putka chose for her real bierocks recipe.
 Nevertheless, they can be filled with nearly anything else.

-Ground beef, sautéed yellow onion, and cabbage or sauerkraut make bierocks.
+Ground beef, sautéed yellow onion and cabbage or sauerkraut make bierocks.
 This healthy mixture is cooked in a yeasted roll till fluffy.
 For optimum results, let the dough rise twice and make the filling, but we promise you’ll forget all the trouble when you bite into a comfortable bun with its substantial, protein-packed filling.
 You can save one in your pocket.

 Ingredients